JerryFleming/PyDoc/library/nntplib.rst

       *list* is a list of tuples containing ``(name, title)``.
 If the *file* parameter is supplied, then the output of the  ``XGTITLE`` command is stored in a file.
       If *file* is a string,  then the method will open a file with that name, write to it  then close it.
-If *file* is a :term:`file object`, then it will start calling :meth:`write` on it to store the lines of the command output.
+If *file* is a :term:`文件对象`, then it will start calling :meth:`write` on it to store the lines of the command output.
 If *file* is supplied, then the returned *list* is an empty list.
 This is an optional NNTP extension, and may not be supported by all servers.